Resmedia/python-yandex-practicum/README.md

-# This is docker environment for use Yandex Practicum with Python 3.11 on MacOS and Linux
+# This is docker environment for use Jupyter Notebook with Python 3.11 on MacOS and Linux

 ![Image](https://snipboard.io/Ua4z6h.jpg)